beyer96/mini_blog/README.md

 # Mini Blog

-Mini blog is just another small project to practice several technologies on both frontend and backend:
+Mini blog is just another small project to practice several technologies on both frontend and backend.
+Objectives of the project were generate by AI - see [instructions for the project here](INSTRUCTIONS.md):

 - Express.js
 - Postgres